graphtastic/platform/docs/design/plan--hub-and-spokes.md

 ### 1.1 The "Tools-First" Imperative: Building the Factory Before the Car

 The first and most critical decision in our plan is to build the foundational tooling *before* any functional components.
-As detailed in **Phase 0**, we will first create the `tools-docker-compose`, `tools-subgraph-core`, and `template-*` repositories.
+As detailed in **Phase 0**, we will first create the `tools-docker-compose`, and `tools-subgraph-core` repositories.
+The `template-*` repo(s) will only be created after we demonstrate end-to-end MVP.
+We don't want to create templates before this.

 - **Rationale:** This approach establishes the complete developer control plane and governance framework from day one.
 It guarantees that the very first Spoke (`subgraph-blogs`) is built using the same standardized CI pipelines, `Makefile` orchestration from `tools-subgraph-core`, and validation checks as the most complex Spoke that will come later.
 This front-loading of effort eradicates an entire class of future integration problems and ensures a consistent, high-quality developer experience throughout the project's lifecycle.